Creative piano concert artist.

 After earning his degree in music composition at The Ohio State University, Sowash moved to New York City where he worked with many modern dance luminaries including Mark Morris, Meredith Monk, and Susan Hadley with whom he collaborated for 10 years.
 Later, while living abroad, Sowash refined his mainstream jazz piano technique before appreciative audiences in several countries while exploring the roots of concert performance, Alpine skiing, and his French heritage.
 Upon reaching what he affectionately calls the “dogs and horses phase of life,” Sowash returned to his native Ohio to raise a family “in the warm embrace of the Midwest” and develop his unique piano style which, while influenced by jazz, remains distinctly his own.

-A well-regarded jazz educator, Sowash is the author of That's Jazz, a nine volume jazz piano method published by the Neil A. Kjos Music Company.
-He frequently offers teacher training workshops for piano teachers in conjunction with that series.
+A renowned jazz educator, Sowash is the author of That's Jazz, a nine volume jazz piano method and the Creative Chords keyboard improvisation series published by the Neil A. Kjos Music Company.
+He frequently offers teacher training workshops for piano teachers nationwide.
 He is a faculty member at Suzuki Music Columbus and Chamber Music Connection.
-He also maintains a private studio with students ranging in age from 9 to 70.
+He also teaches adults pianists all over the world through an online group jazz piano lessons format that he pioneered.
 Past educational positions include The Ohio State University Department of Dance and New York City High School of the Performing Arts, which is featured in the movie, Fame.

 Awards and honors